mixpanel/action-destinations/src/lib/destination-kit/README.md

 ### Action

-The Action object is instantiated by the Destination API (see above) and passed to the callback function in the .partnerAction() call.
+The Action object is instantiated by the Destination API (see above) and passed to the callback function in the `actions` array of the destination.
 Generally you won't instantiate this directly but instead use the following chainable methods on the Action object.
 Each method appends a step to the execution flow for the Action.